A pipeline can, if necessary, control through Pipelines DSL which nodes it or any individual step will execute in.

 For example, an adminstrator user may have set up these node pools and made them available to you for executing your pipelines:

-- A static node pool of Ubuntu 20.04 nodes running on-prem, set as the default node pool
+A static node pool of Ubuntu 20.04 nodes running self-hosted, set as the default node pool

-- A static node pool of CentOS 7 nodes running on-prem
+A static node pool of CentOS 7 nodes running self-hosted

 You can view the node pools available to you from the Pipelines Node Pools tab: